19 Popular New Year’s Resolutions Experts Say to Never Ever Make

 Losing weight is one of the most common resolutions people make and it’s also one that’s most likely to fail.
 “When you make such a general goal, you’re doomed before you start,” says Stephanie Lincoln, a licensed mental health counselor, specializing in eating psychology, and a certified personal trainer.

 Smarter resolution: “I’m going to log my food every day, aiming to cut enough calories to lose two pounds a week until I reach my goal of XXX pounds.”
 Or, skip the emphasis on the scale and say, “I’m going to go from 35 percent body fat to 20 percent body fat.”
-These are the 12 resolutions health professionals hate the most.
+Or, try out one of these 27 inspiring New Year’s resolutions you’ll want to keep.

 “I’m getting that big promotion!”